-Ed Hanley as Headteacher and Christine Gallagan as named governor will be responsible for ensuring these standards are met.
-They will be supported by Lisa Heyes (DSL), who will take lead responsibility for safeguarding and online safety and Patrick Taylor (ICT Manager), who will technical responsibility for maintaining filtering and monitoring systems, providing filtering and monitoring reports and complete any actions following concerns and/or checks to the systems.
+Ed Hanley as Headteacher and Lorraine Woosey as named governor will be responsible for ensuring these standards are met.
+They will be supported by Lisa Heyes (DSL), who will take lead responsibility for safeguarding and online safety and the ICT Manager, who will technical responsibility for maintaining filtering and monitoring systems, providing filtering and monitoring reports and complete any actions following concerns and/or checks to the systems.
+All staff complete the relevant training.